brandonsimpkins/tactical-edge-computing/README.md

 ## TODO

 ### Proxy Tier
-- Create reverse proxy and x509 auth for django app
-  - Current builds are not deploying due to the x509 client auth requirements
-  - Need to rework the SSL server configs
 - Create mechanism to securely pull certs from S3 on docker image build or container start.